lambdaclass/mirra_backend/docs/configuration/skills.md

 ## Configuration

 - `name`: Unique name for the skill, this will be referenced by other configurations
-- `cooldown_ms`: Time that needs to elapse before the skill is usable again
+- `cooldown_ms`: Time that needs to elapse before the skill recharges
+- `usage_interval_ms`: Time between skill usage, skill is essentially disabled during this interval
 - `is_passive`: Marks the skill as a passive skill, this means it can't be triggered.
 Instead it will trigger on player spawn, so only `GiveEffect` makes sense for it
 - `mechanics`: Core mechanic of the skill (e.g hit, shoot, etc)